hikashi/TM-RRT_exploration/README.md

 [RRT Exploration package](https://github.com/hasauino/rrt_exploration "RRT Exploration").
 [RRT Exploration Tutorial package](https://github.com/hasauino/rrt_exploration_tutorials "RRT Exploration").

-There are a few modifications done in order to improve the efficiency of exploration, which are mainly focused on the assigner module.
+There are a few modifications done to improve the efficiency of exploration, which are mainly focused on the assigner module.
 - memory-based assigner, where the assigner keeps track of the goal history and prevents other robots from exploring the same location
 - time limit imposed on the goal based on the expected velocity to prevent the robot from spending time on an unreachable goal.